Prolonged pretrial detention, denial of care, violence and other worries for women imprisoned in Haiti

 Officials tell a very different story.
 “According to testimonies I received, the inmates planned an escape for March 8, because activities are always held on that date in the prison.
 The agents tried to foil the plan” reports Jacmel’s government commissioner, Lionel Cherima.

-Fanm deside and other organizations in Jacmel took the opposite view of government commissioner Cherima’s statement in a press memo.
+Fanm deside and other organizations in Jacmel took the opposite view of government commissioner Cherima’s statement in a press release.
 On Thursday, March 11, 2021, they organized a sit-in to demand justice for the 25 detainees who were not medically treated while they were in need immediately after the incident.

 According to Marie Ange Noël, inmates were brutally beaten.
 Three of them had their period on the spot.
 “The prison officials did not allow us to drive the inmates to the hospital on time.
 In addition, they were sanctioned” continues Marie Ange Noël.